Short term car insurance for younger drivers under 25

 I have a foreign licence, is this a problem?

-EU licences are accepted by most insurers, and some will even cover visitors from Australia, New Zealand, Canada, and Hong Kong were driving conditions are reasonably similar to those in the UK.
+EU licences are accepted by most insurers, and some will even cover visitors from Australia, New Zealand, Canada, and other Commonwealth countries where driving conditions are reasonably similar to those in the UK.
 There may well be other conditions however which will vary from one policy to another.

 Is it safe?